d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 we are probably doing (*real*) mathematics, not engineering.
 That conventional wisdom may apply here.
 We plot the derivative of the ReLU function plotted below.

+:begin_tab:`jax`
+Since `JAX` cannot take gradients of non-scalar value functions, we introduce a new trick here: `vmap`.
+This function maps the gradient over a sequence of inputs and returns a sequence of computed gradients.
+:end_tab:

 ```{.python .input}
 y.backward()